 We’re committed to making the connections that make our communities better.
 In 2012, we extended $19.1 billion in total credit to small businesses, customers, local communities and nonprofits.
 We provided $22 million in grants to fund critical needs, and another $22 million for housing.
 And we announced a new 10-year, $50 billion goal to help improve the environment.
 We’ll continue to support businesses and strengthen communities.

 Holocaust survivors and Polish immigrants Sigmund, Sol, and Max Jucker arrived in Houston following World War II armed with Eastern European family recipes and a desire to start a new life.
 On May 8, 1949—just four years after Liberation Day when the brothers were released from Nazi concentration camps—the Juckers opened Three Brothers Bakery.
-Since then, their award-winning bakery has been serving up favorites like challah and rye breads, bagels, danish, and gingerbread to hungry Houstonians.
 More

 In a busy region like Eastern Massachusetts, many residents look to EasCare, a locally-owned and operated ambulance company, for high quality medical care transportation with a personal touch.
-Headquartered in Dorchester, EasCare employs more than 550 full-and part-time employees working on 150 vehicles at eight dispatch locations.
-EasCare opened for business in 1998 in an abandoned building with just three ambulances.
-Today, the company is the third largest ambulance service provider in Massachusetts… More
+Headquartered in Dorchester, EasCare employs more than 550 full-and pat-time employees working on 150 vehicles at eight dispatch locations.
+More

 Since the riots of 1968, Baltimore’s Greenmount West neighborhood has struggled with crime, poverty and urban decay.
 Roughly 50 percent of the buildings are empty, and it has been decades since anything new has been built.
 More